 The Massey Dialogues

 Everyone is invited to follow the discussions via the Massey College YouTube channel, where participants are invited to listen and interact with our guests in real time by posting questions online via the YouTube chat function.
+Events are free, are broadcast online and are welcome to all – there is no login or registration required to tune in from the comfort of home.

 The Toronto G20: Where Are We Ten Years Later?